Year 1 (Emerald Class)

 As curriculum newsletters for each topic become available, these will be available by clicking on the links below:

-There will be several opportunities for you to come in and see your child's topic learning over the course of the year, through our 'Meet the Experts' sessions.
-These will run after school and will provide your child with a chance to show you their learning journey books and tell you all about what they have been learning.
+There will be several opportunities for you to come in and see your child's topic learning over the course of the year, through our Topic celebration events.
+These will run after school and will provide your child with a chance to show you their topic books, in school learning and home learning tasks.
 Look out for dates in the school calendar!